cathyfu1215/huskyJobHuntTracker/README.md

 ----

 ### Important note about iteration2 and iteration3:
-Please ensure that you have included this mapsApiKey in .env👇: mapsApiKey="AIzaSyD53Fbwb06wlLX5hJIS0aRNnvhRYZXxT5c"
+Please ensure that you have included this mapsApiKey and newsAPIKey in .env👇: mapsApiKey="AIzaSyD53Fbwb06wlLX5hJIS0aRNnvhRYZXxT5c" newsAPIKey="a1a6d062c00e441e8fb5ce6c581b025f"

 We allocated our work so that Cathy has three functionalities to implement: Image, Auth, 3rd party API.
 Serena has three functionalities: location and notifications, 3rd party API.
 Cathy plans to do more work in iteration 1 and 2, so she can relax in the last week.
 Serena will do more work in iteration 2 and 3.